mayflymadz/himbochi/README.md

 It is a virtual 'pet' game where you take care of a cute little himbo.
 Is it weird to call a himbo a pet?
 Maybe.
 Is it unethical to turn men into pets?
 Probably.
 I love that one quote from Jurassic Park -- "Your scientists were so preoccupied with whether or not they could that they didn't stop to think if they should".
 I live by that.
 Every day.

-TW: A man who does not know how to
+TW: A man who does not know how to care for his basic needs.

 All sprites and logic, written by me, mayflymadz.